The best part of being an oil and gas solicitor is getting to work on high-profile, strategically important and topical projects and transactions.

 What is working life like for an oil and gas lawyer?

-Working hours are normally from 9.00 am to around 7.30 pm, though it can vary depending on how many transactions are happening at the time and whether are transaction is close to signing or closing.
+Working hours are normally from 9.00 am to around 7.30 pm, though it can vary depending on how many transactions are happening at the time and whether a transaction is close to signing or closing.
 This means there might be months in the year when it’s quieter and a trainee can leave early; it also means there will be other months when late nights and weekend work are required.

 The best part of being an oil and gas solicitor is getting to work on high-profile, strategically important and topical projects and transactions, which are often in the news and which are often innovative and intellectually challenging.
 The downsides are that activity levels in the sector are often closely linked to oil price movements, so it can be difficult to predict the pipeline and flow of work.